AllstaRawR/FILFY/README.md

     ![image](https://github.com/AllstaRawR/FILFY/assets/164591926/d0fb72ab-9d4d-4cdf-bd99-4e54076dbe0d)

 #### Fixing Stuck Downloads in Wabbajack
-* If you have any plugins fail to download in the Wabbajack and they are non-Nexus links (MediaFire, Google Drive, etc.), you can download them manually by going to the following links and then moving these into your `\Downloads\` folder that you set when installing F.I.L.F.Y.
+* If you have any plugins fail to download in the Wabbajack and they are non-Nexus links (MediaFire, Google Drive, GitHub, etc.), you can download them manually by going to the following links and then moving these into your `\Downloads\` folder that you set when installing F.I.L.F.Y.
   * It will look like this:

     ![Screenshot 2024-04-18 204840](https://github.com/AllstaRawR/FILFY/assets/164591926/e11f2035-22b8-4d49-a7d8-e92f6e46c7e2)